Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Model Analysis

 \subsection{Initialization Strategy}

-Initializing the network in an appropriate manner is the key component for boosting the performance.
-To verify what is best for our models, we performed an experiment comparing the benchmark to six common initialization schemes: uniform, and normal distribution with various settings, as shown in Table~\ref{table:init}.
-Note that we conduct this experiment using the PCARN with L1 loss, since when training a model with GAN loss, we use the pre-trained network (with L1 loss) as the starting point.
-Interestingly, the MSRA initialization~\cite{he2015delving}, given by the equation $1.0\times\text{N}(0, \sqrt{2/F})$, and the high-range uniform initialization performed poorly against others.
-We argue that narrow 1$\times$1 convolution affects the quality of initialization since the high-variance initial values tend to result in high-variance performance.
-On the other hand, multiplying the initial random values by 0.1 degrades the performance, since it makes the model converge too early.
+Appropriate network initialization is the key component for boosting performance.
+To verify the optimal one for our model, we performed an experiment comparing to six common initialization schemes: uniform, and normal distribution with various settings, as shown in \Tref{table:init}.
+Note that we conduct this experiment using the PCARN with L1 loss since when training a model with GAN loss, we use the pre-trained network (with L1 loss) as the starting point.
+Interestingly, the MSRA initialization~\cite{he2015delving} (4th row) and the high-range uniform (5th row) were inferior to the other methods.
+We argue that a narrow 1$\times$1 convolution affects the quality of initialization since the high-variance initial values tend to result in high-variance activations.
+Multiplying the initial random values by 0.1 (1st$\sim$3rd rows) degrades the performance as well.

-Fig.~\ref{fig:init} supports the hypothesis as well.
-We plot the smoothed histogram of the binned initialized values for various initialization schemes.
-The gap between the ResNet with MSRA initialization (black solid) and ours (blue dots) is significant.
-The main reason is the difference in the channel size between the ResNet and ours: our models have considerably fewer channels for all the convolutional layers, which leads to the high standard deviation.
-In addition, the use of 1$\times$1 convolution intensifies the issue since it has only one-ninth of the input channels compared to the 3$\times$3 layers.
-The shape of the initialization scheme with $1.0\times\text{U}(\pm\sqrt{1/F})$ (green dash) best matches that of the ResNet.
+We hypothesize that the degraded SR performance of other initialization schemes is mainly due to the saturated activations of the network.
+If the activation generated from the deep layer saturates, useful information can be lost and the gradient signal can vanish, which results in poor performance of the model~\cite{glorot2010}.
+As shown in \Fref{fig:init_analysis}, initializing with $1.0\times U(\pm\sqrt{1/F})$ does not suffer the saturation behavior, while others drive the activations toward zero or infinity. \Fref{fig:init} explains why such initialization strategies suffer saturation.
+Unlike the ResNet~\cite{he2016deep} results (black solid), the weights of our network initialized with $1.0\times N(\sqrt{2/F})$ (blue dots) have high-variance due to the narrow 1$\times$1 convolutions, so the output activations can be large.
+On the other hand, initializing with $0.1\times U(\pm\sqrt{1/F})$ (red dots) makes the range of the parameters too narrow, thus saturating activations in deep layers toward zero.